solomon-lam/solomon-lam.github.io/_posts/2025-02-16-Winter-school-in-Rome.md

 categories: Rome
 ---

-## Winter school in Rome: Winter school on Statistical Mechanics, Nonequilibrium Processes and Probability Course 1
+## Quantum Markov Semigroups in Non-equilibrium Statistical Physics

-This is the collection of summaries in the winter school in Rome in 2025.
+This is the collection of summaries in the winter school (Winter school on Statistical Mechanics, Nonequilibrium Processes and Probability) in Rome in 2025.
 Speaker: Eric Carlen

 Title Quantum Markov Semigroups in Non-equilibrium Statistical Physics